 Photo of Ana Vermal Ana Vermal

-Ana Vermal is a partner in the Litigation Department and co-head of the firm’s International Arbitration Group.
+Ana Vermal is co-head of Proskauer’s International Arbitration Group.

-Ana Vermal is a partner in the Litigation Department and co-head of the firm’s International Arbitration Group.
+Ana Vermal is co-head of Proskauer’s International Arbitration Group.

-The wealth of Ana’s legal and cultural experience is highly sought after by our clients.
-An Argentine national, she has lived in Germany, Spain, the United States and France, and is fluent in English, French, Spanish and German.
-Ana is qualified to practice in both New York and Paris.
+Ana’s international background is central to the value she brings to clients.
+An Argentine and Spanish national, she has lived in Germany, Spain, the United States, and France, and is fluent in English, French, Spanish, and German.

-Chambers Global notes that “clients highlight her ‘extremely strong courtroom presence and strong cross-examination skills’,” while The Legal 500 EMEA reports that clients view Ana as “a great strategic thinker” who “shows an unmatched commitment to her clients and a knowledge and understanding of case law and the intricacies of each case that distinguish” her.
-Who’s Who Legal notes that Ana “is recognized as a ‘brilliant and insightful counsel with vast knowledge of international arbitration proceedings’.
-She comes highly commended for her expertise in post-M&A and contractual disputes.”
+Ana is widely recognized for her strategic insight and advocacy.
+Chambers Global reports that clients praise her “extremely strong courtroom presence and strong cross-examination skills.”
+The Legal 500 EMEA describes her as “a great strategic thinker” who “shows an unmatched commitment to her clients and a knowledge and understanding of case law and the intricacies of each case that distinguish” her.
+Who’s Who Legal recognizes Ana as a “brilliant and insightful counsel with vast knowledge of international arbitration proceedings,” and highly commends her expertise in post-M&A and contractual disputes.